hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 You can set variables directly on the command-line with the `-var` flag.
-Any command in Terraform that inspects the configuration accepts this flag, such as `apply`, `plan`, and `refresh`:
+Any command in Terraform that inspects the configuration accepts this flag, such as `apply`, `plan`, and `refresh`.

 ```bash
 terraform plan -var 'project={{project-id}}'
 ```

-Setting variables this way will not save them, and they'll have to be passed this way every time you run terraform.
+Setting variables this way will not save them, so you will have to set them every time you run terraform.

 #### From a file